kkapitan/fastlane-test/Guide.md

 end
 ```

-Here we are defining platform called `ios` which by its name will consist of lanes specific to iOS system.
+Here we define platform called `ios` which by its name will consist of lanes specific to iOS system.
 Inside this platform, we specify lane `test` that simply run `scan` with some arguments.
 The `desc` keyword here is used to provide additional description for our lane.
 It's a good practice to provide one.

 You can now run this lane using: